tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 new_session_count
-: The number of tickets desired by the client when the server chooses to negotiate a fresh session (full handshake).
+: The number of tickets desired by the client when the server chooses to negotiate a new connection.

 resumption_count
 : The number of tickets desired by the client when the server is willing to resume using a ticket presented in this ClientHello.

-A client starting a fresh connection SHOULD set new_session_count to the desired number of session tickets and resumption_count to 0.
+A client starting a new connection SHOULD set new_session_count to the desired number of session tickets and resumption_count to 0.
-Once a client's ticket cache is primed, a resumption_count of 1 is a good choice that allows the server to replace each ticket with a fresh ticket, without over-provisioning the client with excess tickets.
+Once a client's ticket cache is primed, a resumption_count of 1 is a good choice that allows the server to replace each ticket with a new ticket, without over-provisioning the client with excess tickets.
 However, clients which race multiple connections and place a separate ticket in each will ultimately end up with just the tickets from a single resumed session.